manornk/meta-seo-plugin-wordpress/README.md

 ###Why do I need this plugin?

-Sometimes developers don't insert meta description tags in your theme, and that affects your SEO readings, so plugin adds those tags.
+Sometimes developers don't insert meta description tags in your theme, and that decreases chance of getting visitors through SERP.

 #Changelog

-###0.3
+###0.4
-Release Date - 07 January 2017
+Release Date - 15 January 2017
-* Added dashboard panel in admin panel
-* Added possibility of adding custom meta description on HomePage
+* Added possibility of adding custom meta description for every post

 #Upgrade Notice

-###0.3
+###0.4
-* Enables you to add custom meta description for HomePage
+* Added possibility of adding custom meta description for every post